EZMarvin/Learning-notes/Dot Net/WebApp.md

 * query is not executed when it is declared
 * it is executed when query variable is iterated over not when it is created
 * get most updated data, execute frequently
+* improve performance when you have mantipulate latge data collections
+* Collection result have smaller memory foot prints

 Immediated Execution:

 * caching query results
 * return a singleton value and executed immediately
 * using count() average() max() toList()(conversion operator which allow you to make a copy/snapshot of the result, and access without need to reexecute the query)

+### Ways to Connected to DB using ADO ###

+Repository is a class with data access methods

+* using Conenction Model (ConnectionString, Entity class(table) Repository class(Connection and sql command))
+* using Linq (create dbml file connect to db (linq to sql class) and use NameContext Object)
+* using Entity FrameWork Data model (download the package for the framework)(edmx)

+## WCF - windows communication foundation ##